 Being the Middle Eastern language, Aramaic has its existence as the language for administration around the 10th century.
 This proves it to the oldest language and is stated as the mother for Hebrew and Arabic languages as most of the texts are borrowed from it.

 Sumerian was the native language to the Sumer and Akkad of Southern Mesopotamia formerly Iraq.
-It came in existence around 3000BC during the cultural blend of Sumerians and Akkadians.
-It lasted until the 19th century and now we can only find written dialects which are deciphered by Assyriologists.
+It came into existence around 3000BC during the cultural blend of Sumerians and Akkadians.
+It lasted until the 19th century and now we can only find written dialects that are deciphered by Assyriologists.